History of the Manitoba Pulse & Soybean Growers

 MPSG staff worked out of home offices until 2000, when the association began renting office space in Carman, where they are still located today.

 In the early-mid 2000s, MPSG contributed $350,000 per year to research.
 Since the expansion of soybeans in Manitoba, MPSG’s revenue has continually grown and the board budgets 60% of its revenue towards research projects each year.
 In 2015, this equated to $1.1 million.
 MPSG prides itself on obtaining leveraged funding from various government sources and other funding agencies for their progressive research program and for other production and business-related activities.

-MPSG currently has nine staff to administer the policies, programs and strategic goals of the organization- Executive Director, Business Manager, Director of Research and Production, Program Administrator, Production Specialist, Director of Communications, Extension Coordinator, On-Farm Specialist, and On-Farm Technician.
+MPSG currently has eight staff to administer the policies, programs and strategic goals of the organization- Executive Director, Director of Finance and Administration, Finance and Member Relations Administrator, Research and Check-off Administrator, Production Specialist – East and West, On-Farm Network Agronomist, and On-Farm Network Technician.
 MPSG collaborates with other associations and government groups to address issues relating to the pulse and soybean industry on a provincial and national basis, produces a high quality magazine (Pulse Beat) for its 4,000+ members, and has built a reserve high enough to ensure all programs carry on even through a year of crop failure.